 Immunizations are an important part of our children’s and the community’s health.
-Colorado law requires students attending a public, private or parochial school to be immunized against certain vaccine-preventable diseases unless a medical or non-medical exemption is filed.
+Colorado law (Board of Health rule 6 CCR 1009-2) requires students attending a public, private or parochial school to be immunized against certain vaccine-preventable diseases unless a medical or non-medical exemption is filed.
 Colorado follows the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices schedule.
-This schedule is approved by the American Academy of Pediatrics, the American Academy of Family Physicians and the American College of Obstetricians and Gynecologists.
-This is the immunization schedule which will best protect your child from vaccine-preventable diseases and is the national standard for health care providers who vaccinate your children.
+This schedule is approved by the American Academy of Pediatrics, the American Academy of Family Physicians, and the American College of Obstetricians and Gynecologists.
+This is the immunization schedule that will best protect your child from vaccine-preventable diseases and is the national standard for health care providers who vaccinate your children.

 You must provide one of the following to your child's school in order to comply with the law:

 1. An immunization record from your health care provider or a Certificate of Immunization certifying that the student has received the minimum immunizations as indicated above.

 2. If a student’s Certificate of Immunization is not up to date, the parent, guardian, or emancipated student has 14 days after notification to provide documentation that the next required immunization was administered and submit a written plan for completion of any additional required immunizations.
 If the plan is not completed, the student shall be excluded from school for noncompliance.
 An exception to this is a shortage of vaccine.